jasonsebastian/beginning-android/README.md

 - Git

 ## Release
-- Target the highest api level you can get away with.
+- Target the highest API level you can get away with.
 - https://developer.android.com/distribute/best-practices/launch/launch-checklist

 ## Other Resources